 What is the Ombudsman Program?

-Appointed by the commanding officer, command ombudsmen are volunteers and spouses of service members within the command.
-Someone can apply for this position when the command advertises for volunteers or they can request to be placed on a standby list of volunteers for future consideration when a position(s) becomes available.
-Volunteers are screened, selected and appointed by the commanding officer.
-A board, which may include the command master chief, executive officer, current ombudsman and other command members may assist the commanding officer in the selection process.
+Appointed by the Commanding Officer, Command Ombudsman are volunteers and spouses of service members within the command. you can apply for this position when the Command advertises for volunteers or you can request to be placed on a standby list of volunteers for future consideration when a position(s) becomes available by contacting your spouse's Command Master Chief.
+Volunteers are screened, selected and appointed by the Commanding Officer.
+Abroad, which may include the Command Master Chief, Executive Officer, current Ombudsman, and/or other Command members, as directed may assist the Commanding Officer.

-The command, based on an authorized budget, can provide reimbursement of personal expenses incurred during performance of ombudsman duties.
-Reimbursable items can include childcare, mileage, communication equipment (such as a computer, cell phone and pager), Internet service, telephone lines and travel expenses.
+The Command, based on an authorized budget, can provide reimbursement of personal expenses incurred during performance of ombudsman duties.

 Will being an Ombudsman help further my spouse's Navy career?

 Anyone wishing to become an Ombudsman should not expect his or her volunteer service to have any reflection on their spouse's Navy career but should be from a selfless desire to help fellow family members of the Command